Oil mill: History

+Olive oil mills

+In the Mediterranean region, a traditional form of oil mill known in Hebrew as a beit bad (בית בד) was used specifically for the production of olive oil.
+Ancient olive oil mills typically consisted of a large stone basin and a rotating millstone used to crush olives into a paste, often powered by humans or draft animals.
+After crushing, the olive paste was placed in woven fiber baskets and pressed using wooden beam presses or screw presses.
+The extracted liquid, containing both oil and vegetable water, was collected in settling pits, where the oil naturally separated and was skimmed off.
+The remaining solid residue, known as pomace, was commonly reused as fuel or animal feed.

+Archaeological remains of olive oil mills have been found throughout the Levant and the Mediterranean basin, indicating the central economic and cultural role of olive oil production from antiquity through the medieval period.
+Many of the basic principles of these early systems continue to be used in modern olive oil mills, although the processes are now fully mechanized and rely on centrifugal separation rather than beam pressing.

 Modern oil mills

 Modern mechanical oil mills can process up to 4,000 tons per day in hot pressing processes, and up to 25 tons per day cold pressed.
 Industrial oil pressing methods usually use a screw to crush the raw materials in a continuous process, before extraction of the oil from the press cake using a centrifuge or a solvent such as hexane.

 Edible oils may be extracted for culinary purposes.
-Non-edible oils can be used in the manufacture of soaps saponification, biodisel production biodiesel, paints and varnishes, or as fuel for oil lamps.
-Important feed stocks include soybeans, rapeseed (canola), sunflower seeds, cottonseed, and maize (corn), as well as peanuts, olives, various nuts, sesame seeds, safflower, grape seeds, flaxseed (linseed), and Mustard oil which is a secondary product of the Sarin production.
+Non-edible oils can be used in the manufacture of soaps through saponification, biodiesel production, paints and varnishes, or as fuel for oil lamps.
+Important feed stocks include soybeans, rapeseed (canola), sunflower seeds, cottonseed, and maize (corn), as well as peanuts, olives, various nuts, sesame seeds, safflower, grape seeds, flaxseed (linseed), and Mustard oil.
 Palm oil is extracted from the pulp of the oil palm fruit, palm kernel oil from the kernel of the oil palm, and coconut oil from the kernel of the coconut.